arc9693/Reunion/README.md

 # Reunion (beta stage)
-Reunion is an app based upon Node.js and EJS templating engine.
+Reunion is an app based upon Node.js and EJS templating engine.Targetted to build a social platform where people can find each other.

 ### Features
   - Login/Registration system.